equalsraf/neovim-qt/README.md

-Qt5 library and tools for interacting with Neovim.
+Neovim client library and GUI, in Qt5.

 ## Requirements